 - The CV’s of the Principal investigator and the members should be attached as one file to the application.

-An awarded scholarship is personal grant income to the researchers and it includes both the costs incurring in group members’ working as well as the group expenses.
+An awarded grant includes both the costs incurring in group members’ working as well as the group expenses.
+The group expenses can be partitioned with the project’s host organization when the grant is paid, but they do not generally correspond to university overheads.
 Read more from Mela‘s guidelines for the group leader.
 The group leader is in charge of the possible additional staff and its wages and salary-related costs.
 A mid-term report must be delivered to the Foundation for Economic Education by the year’s end before the draw outs of the following year.